 Real life industry experiences and facilities include:

-The Bachelor of Sound Production is specifically designed to support emerging Sound Technicians and Music Producers with a combination of highly-trained teachers, extraordinary opportunities and unique experiences that create a bridge to industry.
-This course is ideal if you're interested in studio recording, mixing and production, electronic music creation, live sound or sound design for film, television, VR and games.
+The Bachelor of Sound Production is specifically designed to support emerging sound technicians and music producers with a combination of highly-trained teachers, extraordinary opportunities and unique experiences that create a bridge to industry.
+This course is ideal for people interested in studio recording, mixing and production, electronic music creation, live sound or sound design for film, television, virtual reality and games.

-You will learn a wide variety of skills needed to have a successful and sustainable career in the music industry and be mentored by experts in a supportive and encouraging environment, so you graduate ready to thrive.
+Students will learn a wide variety of skills needed to have a successful, sustainable career in the music industry and will be mentored by experts in a supportive, encouraging environment, so they graduate ready to thrive.
 This is done by integrating real life industry experiences in a supportive atmosphere.

-With access to the best recording and production facilities in music education, the sound production students work closely with the Performers, Music Business, Composition and Film students to create cross-discipline projects in an exciting and talent-rich environment.
-This means projects are already underway and gaining traction by the time you graduate.
-There are many examples of a successful career already beginning while still studying.
+With access to the best recording and production facilities in music education, sound production students work closely with music performance, music business, composition and film students to create cross-disciplinary projects in an exciting and talent-rich environment.
+This means projects are already underway and gaining traction when the students graduate.
+There are many examples of successful careers beginning while students are still studying.

 “What’s great about studying at Box Hill is the opportunity to work on real projects in amazing studios.
 The teachers also have so much industry experience and I’ve been able to meet performers, composers, film makers and game designers that have helped me expand my network.” - Gabby Crump, current Bachelor of Sound Production student.

 |Like Box Hill Institute - Music on Facebook|